Variables

 [edit] Applying different versions

-Below find the host definition for two computers, where the host definition for TestPC is overwriting some variables.
+Below find the host definition for two computers, where the package definition is defining different variables based on the hosts name.

 <host name="OfficePC" profile-id="DesktopPC" />